Advanced R answers

 cancer %>%

-Now we can do ahead and find the answer to the original question
+Now we can go ahead and find the answer to the original question

 cancer %>%